siraat-ai-academy/feelings-unwritten/🌙 whisper-from-the-trackside.md

 ---

 Naveed paused.
-Jamalu — that gentle presence inside him — felt disturbed.
+Eks2 — that gentle presence inside him — felt disturbed.
 *“The peacock danced alone in the forest… unseen, unnoticed...”*
 The phrase echoed from an old world, finding home in the digital age.